-The fair values of cash, accounts receivable, short-term investments and accounts payable and accrued liabilities correspond to their carrying values due to their short-term nature.
+The fair values of cash, accounts receivable, long-term receivable, short-term investments and accounts payable and accrued liabilities correspond to their carrying values due to their short-term nature.

 The fair values of the provision for claims correspond to their carrying values because they are discounted.